c-sanders/PythonTestModule/README.md

 ## README.md file for project PythonTestModule

+### What this project does.

-At the core of this project is a C++ file named PythonTestModule.cpp.
-As you can probably guess from this file's name, it implements a Python module.
+The core of this project is a C++ file which is named PythonTestModule.cpp.
+As you can probably guess from this file's name, it contains C++ code which implements a Python module.
+The module which is implemented by this code, is a rather simple in nature.
+This is a deliberate design choice.
+It was done in order to try and keep the focus on how to write and create bindings for a Python module in C++.

+### How it does it.

-This file implements a single C++ class which is named CraigClass, and this class in turn implements three methods.
-After the class had been defined, the file then makes use of some macros from the Boost Python C++ library in order to create the Python bindings for this class and its methods.
+This file implements a single C++ class which is named CraigClass.
+In turn, this class implements three methods - one of which is a constructor.
+After the class has finished being defined, the file then uses the BOOST_PYTHON_MODULE macro from the Boost Python C++ library to create some Python bindings for this class and its three methods.

 ```c++
 #include <iostream>